How Do I Join a Modern Widows Club Support Group?

 Each month, MWC focuses on topics related to one of MWC’s Pillars of Healthy Widowhood: emotional and mental health; physical health; financial health; purpose and meaning; spiritual health; fun and creative health; and relational health.
 Communities meet monthly, both locally and virtually.
 We also offer an ongoing variety of clubs, events, online education courses, and webinars designed specifically for widows.

 HOW DO I CONTACT A COMMUNITY?

-Visit our Connect with a Community page to see a list of currently active communities, both local and virtual.
+Visit our Community page to see a list of currently active communities, both local and virtual.
 Complete the form on that page and you will be connected with a Community Advocate who will walk you through how to get involved.

 WHO IS MODERN WIDOWS CLUB?

 Modern Widows Club (MWC) is a 501(c)(3) nonprofit organization, founded in 2011 with a mission to empower widows to thrive.
 MWC is pioneering advancements in widow support, medical research and education.
 Many of our unique endeavors have been trademarked to protect our innovation.
 With over a decade’s worth of materials and research in the “MWC Vault,” we continue to develop data and materials to advance opportunities, create change and enable widows to thrive.